 As you know, I’m a tea fanatic.
-So when I noticed Matcha exploding all over wellness blogs, Instagram and amongst health-obsessed millennials, I realized it was time to do a deep dive into the world of matcha and give this type of tea more attention than I ever did before.
+So when I noticed Matcha green tea was exploding across wellness blogs, Instagram and amongst health-obsessed millennials, I realized it was time to do a deep dive into the world of matcha and give this unique type of green tea more attention than I ever did before.

-My main question was, “Is this just hype and a passing fad?”
-In the process of answering this question, I traveled to the matcha producing regions of Japan and China, visited and collaborated the highest-ranking tea-masters in Japan, and tasted many of the best matchas ever made to educate my pallet and my body’s response to them.
+My main question was, “Is this all just hype and matcha another passing fad?”
+In the process of answering this question, I traveled to the matcha producing regions of Japan and China, visited and collaborated with the highest ranking tea masters in Japan, and tasted many of the best matchas ever made to educate my palate and my body.

-This was a deep cultural dive where valuable knowledge was unearthed and lasting friendships were made.
-What follows is everything you need to know about how to identify high quality premium matcha from all the others on the market.
-I’m going to share everything I learned from the world’s leading tea-masters and tea farmers so you can take advantage of this super unique type of tea.
+It was a deep cultural dive where valuable knowledge was unearthed and lasting friendships were made.
+What follows is everything you need to know to identify high quality, premium matcha from all the matchas on the market.
+I’m going to share everything I learned from the world’s leading tea-masters and tea farmers so you can take advantage of this super unique type of green tea.

 Ready to learn more?
 Let’s go!